kcgroulx/UBC-Solar/README.md

 # UBC Solar
-A collection of various tests and proof of concepts before implementing in main repo.
+A collection of various tests/proof of concepts before implementing in main repo.